Developer(s) – Splash Damage

 Gameplay – 0/10

-Whilst trying to bring an element of innovation in terms of gameplay, Splash damage failed miserably by making more negative changes than they could have reasonably hoped that would make for even a half decent first-person shooting experience.
-Brink’s gameplay centres around a system called S.M.A.R.T; standing for Smooth Movement Across Random Terrain.
+Whilst trying to bring an element of innovation in terms of gameplay, Splash damage failed miserably by making more negative changes than they could have reasonably hoped that would make for even a half-decent first-person shooting experience.
+Brink’s gameplay centers around a system called S.M.A.R.T; standing for Smooth Movement Across Random Terrain.
 The idea behind it was to make the game in such a way that players would spend more time running and moving around rather than shooting in order to get to objectives and vantage points fast enough that they wouldn’t be tracked by enemies, and that they would be able to complete allocated jobs as efficiently as possible.
 The problem is that this completely defeats the object of the game being a first-person shooter at all, as the entire point of playing one is to shoot as many enemies as which stand in the player’s way.
-Not only that, but the enemy’s AI had been set to such a high level that they will always try to land head shots, and most of the time being successful, which only adds to this game’s unfathomable level of frustration.
-These elements alone pretty much amounts to this game’s death sentence.
+Not only that, but the enemy’s AI had been set to such a high level that they will always try to land headshots, and most of the time being successful, which only adds to this game’s unfathomable level of frustration.
+These elements alone pretty much amount to this game’s death sentence.
 If anyone reading this review is sat on the fence about this game, I will offer fair warning that players will spend less time killing and considerably more time dying.

 Controls – 4/10

 Although there is nothing wrong with the control scheme itself, the game handling as well as most other decent first-person shooters, the problem lies in the fact that it is put to quite ridiculous use in this game.
-Since there is much less call for shooting, and more call for running, players will get bored very quickly by how redundant the need to press buttons can be.
+Since there is much less call for shooting and more call for running, players will get bored very quickly by how redundant the need to press buttons can be.
 There’s even an option for players to run automatically, and even so, it doesn’t leave even the slightest bit more time for shooting.

 Lifespan – 0/10